The Bi-objective Long-haul Transportation Problem on a Road Network: Introduction

 In this paper we introduce the \name\ (\shortname).
 This problem originates from a collaboration with a company, Multiprotexion srl, specialized in the security of trucks that offers to its customers fleet planning and optimization services.
 The goal of the \shortname{} is to determine a path between an origin-destination pair complying with \hos{} regulations and fuel constraints.
 Two objectives are considered: the minimization of the fuel cost and the minimization of the duration of the path.
 While the first objective has a clear motivation in practice, the second is related to the optimization of the service level offered to customers, i.e., the faster is the transportation, the better is the service level.
 Thus, the resulting problem is a bi-objective optimization problem.
 The aim is to identify the Pareto frontier of feasible non-dominated paths.
+We note that the issue of finding alternative paths and routes in long-haul transportation applications is receiving increasing attention, e.g., \cite{caramia2009heuristic}.

 We propose a heuristic solution algorithm for the \shortname{} that builds a set of non-dominated paths while interacting with a \gis{}.
-The algorithm dynamically determines a set of refuel locations and a set of resting locations which are of interest.
+The algorithm dynamically determines a set of refueling locations and a set of rest locations that are of interest.
 Such locations are identified as being `on the way', i.e., they do not require a long detour from a considered path.
 The core idea of the algorithm is the following.
 A set of paths from the origin to the destination is devised and each path is individually explored starting from the origin.
 Once a stop is required, a set of feasible stop locations are considered based on the status of the vehicle and the driver.
 A path from each of those stop locations to the destination is computed.
 The process is repeated until the vehicle can reach the destination without violating \hos{} regulations and without running out of fuel.
 Results are presented on a set of instances where the origin-destination distance ranges from $500$ to $1500$ km and considering various initial \textit{stati} for the driver rest and the vehicle tank level.

 The main contributions of the current work can be summarized as follows: